Looking for a career that could take you anywhere in the world? Explore your global options at IU!

 Check out the tourism, hospitality, and event management program through the School of Public Health.

-Students choosing a major in tourism, hospitality, and event management learn how to market and manage tourist facilities and destinations, deliver hospitality services, and manage large and small events.
-Graduates often work in meeting and special event planning, adventure travel, military recreation, and city or state visitor and convention bureaus.
+Students choosing a major in tourism, hospitality, and event management learn how to market and manage tourist facilities and destinations, deliver hospitality services, and manage large and small events, all with an emphasis on sustainable business practices.
+Students choose one of three focal tracks: event management, hospitality services, or global tourism.
+Graduates often work in government tourism divisions, hotels, resorts, convention centers, theme parks, visitor centers, cruises, and airlines.

 Students majoring in tourism, hospitality, and event management take classes such as: